-All the final mixes should have a 1 second of silence after the track ends (including the tail out fade of effects).
+All the final mixes should have 1 second of silence after the track ends (including the tail-out fade of effects).
 Bear in mind that it is often a lot easier to take away than to add in something.

-Organizing and setting up the mastering session (checking you final mix)
+Organizing and setting up the mastering session (checking your final mix)

 Ok, so first up you need to prep the final mix & organize the mastering session.
 Make sure you have that 1 second top and tail for the master session as previously described!

 For me, the best option is to run the final mix through some processing on the Main or Stereo mix buss.
-First it will help identify weak areas in the mix, and I can address those right there and then.
+First, it will help identify weak areas in the mix, and I can address those right there and then.
 But, it can also give me an idea of what I want the final sound to be.
 I will then bounce down two versions of my final mix and CLEARLY label each.
-One without processing on Main Buss, the other with processing on main buss.
+One without processing on Main Bus, and the other with processing on the main buss.

 So, I will label the files something like this: